Polymer/polymer-starter-kit/docs/add-eslint-support.md

 This recipe helps you to create a task to use [ESLint](http://eslint.org/) tool.

-## Create .eslintrc file in the root folder
+## Create .eslintrc.json file in the root folder

 ```
 {